ericwnelson84/aws-bootcamp-cruddur-2023/README.md

 - Application: Cruddur

+- Background: This app was built via an AWS bootcamp hosted by Andrew Brown from Exam pro

 - Every layer from the VPC to the ECS Service were deployed with cloudformation

-- BACKEND: Use pull request from main to prod branch to start the Codepipeline build and deploy for the flask backend

-- FRONTEND: Use a custom ruby sync script to update the frontend code in s3.
+- REACT FRONTEND: Use a custom ruby sync script to update the frontend code in s3.
 Use ./bin/frontend/sync script.
 Before running the sync script we need to build using ./bin/frontend/build script.
 It could take a few minutes for the cloudfront distribution to invalidate and update with the new code

+- FLASK BACKEND: Use pull request from main to prod branch to start the Codepipeline build and deploy for the flask backend

 ![Cruddur Architecture](assets/cruddur-architecture.jpg)